 As the US and China trade war unfolds and the stock market ebbs and flows on its heels, there is one certainty: Beijing is clamoring for gold.
 The Chinese central bank again boosted its gold reserves as it has done regularly over the past eight months.
 It is reported that the People’s Bank of China just increased its holdings by nearly 10 tons of gold.

 There is no question that gold has surged in 2019 due to global economic uncertainty, a more relaxed policy among central banks and the Fed, and the impending trade wars.
 These activities

 no doubt play a role in the recent increase in the demand for gold, and thus, the gold price increase that has followed.
 The last one-quarter-percentage drop in the Federal Funds interest rate also plays a role.
 As well, China has decreased the value of its currency in efforts to mitigate the tariff situation, yet another action to support a gold investment.

 Why Diversification Is Becoming Critical

-Some financiers believe now is a critical time in which the country must reconsider a diversification plan that includes more than the US dollar to o set these economic risks.
-Currency devaluation as a result of the trade war is one key ingredient driving the purchase of gold.
+Some financiers believe now is a critical time in which the country must reconsider a diversification plan that includes more than the US dollar to offset these economic risks.
+Currency devaluation due to the trade war is one key ingredient driving the purchase of gold.